jdoughty04/Chessformer/docs/architecture.md

 # Architecture

 ## Design Philosophy
 Language models are notouriously bad at chess.
 Evidently, causal langauge modeling does not naturally encode the intricate geometric relationships that are fundamental to chess.
-To adapt LLMs for chess, they need a specialized architecture.
-Similar to how CNN encoders enable visual data to be processed by an LLM, we need a chess position encoder to encode the board state in a way that is meaningful to the model.
+To adapt LLMs for chess, they need a specialized adapter.
+Similar to CNN encoders that enable LLMs to process visual data, we need a chess position encoder to encode the board state in a way that is meaningful to the model.

 The best-performing neural chess engines traditionally use dense 64×64 attention or convolutional stems, learning chess structure implicitly from data.
 While these architectures are effective at scale, they function as black boxes which don't provide mechanisms to enforce strong square-level intermediate representations that align with meaningful chess concepts.
 They also require the model to discover well-known geometric relationships from scratch.